PEP 803 – Stable ABI for Free-Threaded Builds

 for the 3.14 free-threaded interpreter, and for older stable ABI versions.

 However, we won’t block the possibility of extending compatibility to CPython 3.14 and below.
+See a rejected idea for how this could work.

 - API changes are OK